12 Sep TAX3 Hearing on digital taxation

 The solution proposes a definition of PE that considers for the purpose of corporate tax that a PE exists if a significant digital presence exists through which a business is wholly or partly carried on.

-A ‘significant digital presence’ will be considered to exist in a Member State if the business carried on through it consists wholly or partly of the supply of digital services through a digital interface and one or more of the following conditions is met with respect to the supply of those services by the entity carrying on that business:
+A ‘significant digital presence’ will be considered to be applicable in a member state if the business carried on through it consists wholly or partly of the supply of digital services through a digital interface and one or more of the following conditions is met (with respect to the supply of those services by the entity carrying on that business):

 - Over 3000 business contracts for digital services are created between the company and business users in a taxable year.